chao1224/ChatBattery/README.md

 ### 2 Data Preprocess

-Download the datasets from ICSD.
-In our case, we download all the chemical formula including Lithium.
+In our case, we download all the chemical formula including Lithium from ICSDN.
+Then after preprocessing, the file is `data/Li_battery/preprocessed.csv`.

-Then run `python preprocess.py`, and output is a CSV file.

 ### 3 Run Scripts